 - Increased emotion in learning and therefore engagement

 - Greater differentiation

 - Increased achievement

 “Children who plan their own goals, set weekly schedules and evaluate their own work build up the frontal cortex and take more control over their lives” Bruce Feiler

 “Sustained higher achievement is possible when teachers use approaches that enable students to take charge of their own learning.
 Such approaches do not leave the students ‘to discover’ in an unstructured environment.
 Rather, they are highly structured in supporting student agency and sustained and thoughtful engagement.”
 Adrienne Alton-Lee (BES 2003)

-The key tool we’re using in 2018 to support student agency is the introduction of the ‘SchoolTalk’ app.
+The key tool we’ve implemented to support student agency is the introduction of the ‘SchoolTalk’ app.
 SchoolTalk is an interactive learning platform that let’s a students track and manage their learning along with their teacher.
 Parents and caregivers also have access allowing them to be more involved and aware of their child’s learning progress.
 This supports our learning community philosophy where we are all involved in a student’s learning.

 The introduction of the tool changes the way our teachers design, track and report learning.
-The teaching staff have been working hard behind the scenes learning the tool and integrating it into their day-to-day activities.
+The teaching staff have worked hard behind the scenes learning the tool and integrating it into their day-to-day activities.